What’s the Right Size Hydronic Baseboard Heater?

 If you need a baseboard heater cover that is longer than 7 feet, rather than purchasing a 7-foot piece and another shorter piece, we recommend splitting the difference.
 For example, if you have an 8-foot-long baseboard heater, order two 4-foot pieces.

-The two pieces will need to be joined by a coupler and we think it looks best if that couple falls directly in the middle instead of at one end or the other.
+The two pieces will need to be joined by a coupler and we think it looks best if that coupler falls directly in the middle instead of closer to one end or the other.

 Non-Standard Cover Sizes